axr2718/cs-4485/README.md

 # EHR De-Identification Tool

 ## Description
-This application allows users to de-identify text files containing Protected Health Information (PHI).
-The tool reads a given PHI file, processes it to remove identifiable information, and saves a de-identified version in the same directory.
+This application enables users to de-identify text files containing Protected Health Information (PHI) efficiently and securely.
+It reads a given PHI-containing file, processes the text to remove or anonymize identifiable information (as specified in PHI.txt), and saves a de-identified version in the same directory.

 ## How to Use